 It was an exciting project with a fantastic end-result.
 Nevertheless, reflecting on the experience through the lens of this Fundamentals of Branding workshop I can identify three key areas where I may have improved the process by tackling things differently.
 I will outline each of these below, specifying what I did at the time and what happened as a result – then contrasting this with what I could have done differently and how that might have helped.

 1. Encourage dialogue with clients about how advertising works

 A key challenge for any campaign in this industry is ensuring that all parties, from client to partner agencies, are on the same page with regards to how communication works.
 With so many theories out there, it’s easy to see how they may not be – but, equally, this crucial requirement can be easily overlooked.

 In our case, the brief evolved from a single-platform Facebook campaign, to a broader campaign spanning various channels.
 With our creative originally devised bespoke to Facebook, we faced a real challenge extrapolating this across other channels in a way that that was best suited to each platform, whilst remaining true to the core idea – and in a way that both client and creative were happy with.

 I tackled these issues as they arose, encouraging the clients to consider how different consumer mind-sets call for different styles of communication – for example, engaging entertainment on social, versus a more direct promotional message for banners.
 However, by this stage, the clients already had a picture in mind of how the creative would look on other platforms.
-I found that this focussed their attention towards executional detail, rather than strategic thinking around role of channel – which resulted in conflicting feedback, several rounds of creative development and delays to project delivery.
+I found that this focussed their attention towards executional detail, rather than strategic thinking around the role of a channel – which resulted in conflicting feedback, several rounds of creative development and delays to project delivery.

 Looking back, I would have liked to tackle these higher-level conversations earlier in the planning process – making this a two-way dialogue about how advertising works in different contexts.
 Specifically, I see two key areas that would have been particularly helpful: